omerbsezer/Fast-Docker/README.md

 # Fast-Docker
-There are many Docker tutorials and courses in the internet.
+There are many Docker tutorials and courses on the internet.
 This repo aims to cover Docker details (Dockerfile, Image, Container, Commands, Volumes, Docker-Compose, Networks, Swarm, Stack) fastly, and possible example usage scenarios (applications) in a nutshell.
-Possible usage scenarios are aimed to update over time.App
+Possible usage scenarios are aimed to update over time.

 **Keywords:** DockerImage, Dockerfile, Containerization, Docker-Compose, Swarm, Service, Cheatsheet